Look Out, Here It Comes Again

 Key Takeaways:

-• Currently, a new ownership group (US Financial LLC) is focused on supporting the existing fleet of 7,000 aircraft, with hopes of eventually resuming production.
+• Currently, a new ownership group is focused on supporting Mooney's existing fleet of 7,000 aircraft, with aspirations for the manufacturer to eventually resume production in the future.

 See a mistake?
 Contact us.